This training provides the knowledge and skills to process FOI applications and draft their determinations.

-The purpose of this course is to provide the participant with the knowledge and skills to allow them to be designated by their principal officer as an accredited FOI officer - provided they meet the definition of an accredited FOI officer in section 4 of the Freedom of Information Act 1991 .
+Completion of this training is a mandatory requirement for staff to be designated by their principal officer as an accredited FOI officer - provided they meet the definition of an accredited FOI officer in section 4 of the Freedom of Information Act 1991 .

 This is a comprehensive training course that is made up of four modules.

 These modules are delivered in two stages by State Records:

 - the first an online independent learning series of modules, and